Cornell-Tech-Turtlebot/README/README.md

         rosrun object_tracking find_trashcan.py
         rosrun object_tracking find_trash.py

-# 5.2 Teleop the robot:
+## 5.2 Teleop the robot:
 Drive the robot so that it sees the water bottle and trashcan (with the AR tag sticked on it).
 Once the robot see those items, it will remember their locations.

-# 5.3 Send command to the robot:
+## 5.3 Send command to the robot:
 By publishing message to `/state` topic.
-You can do this in Terminal:
+You can do this in Terminal.
+Open a new Terminal window, then run these commands:

+Ask the robot to approach the bottle:

+        rostopic pub /state std_msgs/String approach_trash

+Once the robot approached the bottle, press `Ctr + C` of `Command + C` to terminate.
+Then run another command to ask the robot to pickup the bottle:

+        rostopic pub /state std_msgs/String pickup_trash

+Once the robot picked up the bottle, press `Ctr + C` of `Command + C` to terminate.
+Then run another command to ask the robot to approach the trashcan:

+        rostopic pub /state std_msgs/String approach_trashcan

+Once the robot approached the trashcan, press `Ctr + C` of `Command + C` to terminate.
+Then run another command to ask the robot to drop the bottle into the trashcan:

+        rostopic pub /state std_msgs/String drop_trash

 # Fully autonomous operation